What are the best camping sites in new zealand?

 Moke Lake Campground

-One of the best parts about traveling New Zealand by campervan is finding spots to spend the night with epic views.
+One of the best parts about traveling New Zealand is finding spots to spend the night with epic views.
 It’s not hard, as this country is a compilation of jaw-dropping mountains and postcard-perfect beaches, and you could spend a lifetime camping in a new spot each night.

 Not far from popular Queenstown is a small DOC campground that will make you feel as if you’ve stepped into a postcard.
 A glassy lake is nestled into a valley between hills dotted with sheep and you’ll forget you’re just a 30-minute drive to one of the most popular cities in the country.
-There aren’t too many places to campervan New Zealand better than this.
+There aren’t too many places to campervan in New Zealand better than this.

 Forget about Instagramming your stay or streaming videos, as there is no cell service here.
 It makes for a great opportunity to disconnect, slow down, and enjoy the present moment.
 If you’re lucky, you might even get a sky full of stars once the sun goes down.